piyook/GitCrop/README.md

 ## Options

 - use '--help' or '-h' to display a help message
+- use '--nuke' to delete ALL local branches except 'main' or 'develop'
 - use '--merged' or '-m' to only delete branches MERGED into main (or master) branch matching the supplied pattern

 <i>Note: branches that are newly created from the main branch with no new commits that match the search pattern will also be deleted since they are fully merged by default.</i>